stnbu/abandoned-addresses/README.md

 You should now be good to go.
 File an issue if something doesn't work.

 > :bulb: The `foo` in `--network=foo` refers to the values at `live.networks.id` and `development.id` in the file `~/.brownie/network-config.yaml` that's it!
 Nothing else!
-That is, the ID values found in the union of those two config values. (wonder how dupes are handled...)
+That is, the ID values found in the union of those two config paths. (wonder how dupes are handled...)